- Editor Rating

 - Customer Support.
 If you choose to look through the frequently asked questions section, you might be left somewhat confused at some of the responses.
-One in particular that we feel is crucial is the explanation of the pricing.
+One in particular that I feel is crucial is the explanation of the pricing.
 It is not entirely clear and can cause quite a bit of confusion with the average or emerging investor.
 Their live chat is also a bit clunky and certainly not something their target “millennial” will have the patience to endure for longer than a few minutes.

 Fidelity has been in business since the mid-1940s.
 They are a trusted and established broker with more than two trillion dollars in managed assets.
 While they are the biggest retirement provider, they are fairly new to the robo-advisor scene, entering this realm in the second half of 2016.

 One of the biggest drawbacks to the service is the very basic functionality regarding setting goals.
 You type in how much you want to have when you retire or how much you want to save, and it will only tell you if you are on or off track.
 There is very little in terms of educational tools or features that help you realize what your goals should be.
 Giving investors terms such as “target not likely” is not all that useful.
 Other robo-advisors such as Schwab, Wealthfront, and Betterment all outperform Fidelity in this respect.
-We believe they will enhance this as their product matures and catches up to others, but right now, this is a major drawback.
-We also feel that their explanation of fees needs to be defined more clearly which would enhance the overall customer experience.
+I believe they will enhance this as their product matures and catches up to others, but right now, this is a major drawback.
+I also feel that their explanation of fees needs to be defined more clearly which would enhance the overall customer experience.

 With that said, one of the most significant benefits of Fidelity Go is the access-all-areas you get to other Fidelity services.
 Knowing that your important assets are in the hands of the foremost retirement provider in the US at such a low cost is something that is more than enough of a compelling reason to trust your hard earned cash with this institution.
 If you are an existing customer with Fidelity, then it is probably the best robo-advisor service to choose.
 Their low all-inclusive fees are also a great reason to choose Fidelity Go.